About Us

 The Alexander Jansons Myocarditis UK charity believes in quality research and in being transparent in all our research and our findings.
 We do not support or use any animal testing in our research.
 We believe in our team, in following due process and in achieving the best results we can.

-THE PEOPLE BEHIND
+THE PEOPLE BEHIND THE RESEARCH

 Alexander Jansons Myocarditis UK works closely with a team of team of dedicated researchers from Royal Brompton and Harefield Hospitals and have also benefitted from working with some of the best researchers at MIT university USA and University of Hamburg.

-SEEING DONATIONS
+SEEING DONATIONS AT WORK

 Fundraising to fund medical research and raise awareness is often a difficult and confusing concept to identify with.
 Alexander Jansons Myocarditis UK has been fortunate in the generosity of our supporters and together we have achieved more than we thought possible for a small charity.
 We are proud of our achievements and excited about the rest of our journey.